massachusett/ants/README.md

 Code for all the referenced models can be found in "model.ipynb"

-The data used in this project can be found in ""
+The data used in this project can be found in the "data" folder.